 3. Repeated violations may result in disqualification.

-4. The race directors’ decisions are final.
+4. All decisions by race directors are final.

-Rule 21: Scoring
+Rule 18: Scoring

 1. Scores are tallied and posted after each leg.